JakariaSami/Analog-Clock-With-JS/README.md

 # Analog-Clock-With-JS

-It's a very simple clock built using html5, css3 and JavaScript.
+Simple clock built using HTML, CSS and JavaScript.